berlius/DeepLearningDockerfile/DDPG-Keras-Torcs/README.md

 ## ddpg-keras-torcs Docker image for AI Racing Game

-Here are Dockerfile to get you up and running with a fully functional [Using Keras and Deep Deterministic Policy Gradient to play TORCS](https://github.com/yanpanlau/DDPG-Keras-Torcs) [Website](https://yanpanlau.github.io/2016/10/11/Torcs-Keras.html) .
+Here are Dockerfile to get you up and running with a fully functional [Using Keras and Deep Deterministic Policy Gradient to play TORCS](https://github.com/yanpanlau/DDPG-Keras-Torcs) code and  [Website](https://yanpanlau.github.io/2016/10/11/Torcs-Keras.html) .

 ## Setup